Obsessive-Compulsive Disorder (OCD) in Children

 What is obsessive-compulsive disorder in children?

 thoughts that are not wanted.
 They are linked to fears, such as touching dirty objects.

 thoughts and compulsive rituals can become very frequent and strong.
 They may interfere

-What causes obsessive-compulsive disorder in a child?
+What causes OCD in a child?

 The cause of OCD is not known.
 Research suggests it’s a brain problem.
 People with OCD don’t have enough of a chemical called serotonin in their brain.

 may be genetic.
-But it may also develop without a family history of OCD.
+But it may also occur without a family history of OCD.
 In some cases,

 Each child may have different symptoms.
 These are the most common symptoms:

 An extreme obsession with dirt or germs

 Repeated doubts, such as whether or not the door is locked

 Interfering thoughts about violence, hurting or killing someone, or harming oneself